Transport Programme for People with Disabilities

 Background

-The legislative basis for the Department's support of initiatives towards disabled people is section 33 of the Transport Act (Northern Ireland) 2011 This allows support for transport services to benefit certain sections of the public including those who have a disability or are elderly.
+The legislative basis for the Department's support of initiatives towards people with disabilities is Part 5 of the Transport Act (Northern Ireland) 2011.
+This allows support for transport services to benefit certain sections of the public including older people and/or those who have a disability.

 The aims of the Programme are: